mysterious-coding/base_entranced/README.md

 ####`/rename`
 Rcon command to forcibly rename a player.

+####Automatic downloading for everyone
+(coded by Alpha) You can set `/sv_allowDownload 2` to allow all JA players (even those without special client mods such as SMod) to utilize autodownloading.
+Make sure `/g_dlUrl` is specified, as in base_enhanced.

 ####Duplicate names fix
 Players are now prevented from using the exact same name as another player.